The Secret Art of the Snack

 The Power of Snack Time

-There is sometime magical about snack time, though.
+There is something magical about snack time, though.
 I realized when they were still pretty little that they got desperately hungry as I was cooking dinner.
-At first I would tell them to wait for dinner because I didn’t need anything making that harder or longer.
+At first, I would tell them to wait for dinner because I didn’t need anything making that harder or taking longer.
+I definitely didn’t need them less hungry for dinnertime.

-But, do you know what happened?
+And do you know what happened?
 These crazy kids started taking me up on my offer.
 They were eating raw mushrooms, tomatoes, bell peppers, green beans and more.
+And they were excited about it!
+So was I, but I didn’t let on…

 When they saw I didn’t care (and was almost begrudging about the vegetable snack), it piqued their interest.
 Even though I was happy they were eating veggies, I never let on that it was a good thing (reverse psychology here).
 And there was a power about snack time that made those foods seem especially tasty.